junghyey/grinnell-elephant/written_reports/sprint3_reports/manual_testing_protocol.md

 Repeat for each of the 4 pages:

-1. From homePage, tap manualPage button (?)
+1. From homePage, tap manualPage button.
-2. Use the Next button to go to the desired page.
+2. Use the nextButton button to go to the desired page.
-3. Tap the Home button (homeButton)
+3. Tap the homeButton
-4. Make sure the app goes to the home screen (homePage).
+4. Make sure the app goes to the homePage.

 #### Expected:
 - The home button exists and each home button's manual page correctly guides to home page.